Sheridan, Arkansas: Founding and the early 20th century (1870–1941)

-United States Army Lieutenant-General Philip Sheridan in the 1880s, for whom the city is named.
+U.S. Army Lieutenant General Philip Sheridan, for whom the city is named.

 Founded on January 23, 1870, Sheridan was incorporated as a municipality by the Grant County Quorum Court on August 26, 1887.
 Lieutenant-General Philip Sheridan, for whom the city is named, served as the eighth commanding general of the U.S. Army from 1883 until his death in 1888.
 At the beginning of the 20th century, a railroad passed through Sheridan south into Dallas County.
 Owned by E. S. McCarty, it transported both freight and passengers for hire.

 Sheridan was home to Missionary Baptist College, a landmark baptist educational institution from 1917 until 1934 when it was forced to close due to financial circumstances resulting from the Great Depression.
 A 1920 bulletin published by the college underscored its goal "to teach and emphasize the very principles for which the real Baptists of Arkansas stand and for which true Baptists have stood for almost nineteen centuries."
 The Missionary Baptist Seminary was established by Little Rock's Antioch Baptist Church in September 1934 to succeed the Missionary Baptist College after its closure.